Briguy52/classnotes/310orderingConstraints.md

 }

 signal () {
-  wakeup one waiter (if any) // atomic
+  wakeup one waiter (if any) // atomic, lock usually held }
-}

 broadcast () {
-  wakeup all waiters (if any) // atomic
+  wakeup all waiters (if any) // atomic, lock usually held }
-}
 ```

+#### CVs and invariant

+> recall: invariants must be true when locks are released (e.g. room must be clean when open the door)

+User programs

+* make sure 'your room is clean' before wait (b/c wait releases the lock!)
+* lock may have changed hands
+* state may have changed b/w wait entry and exit (whole purpose of waiting)

+**Note:** always wrap `wait` inside of a `while` loop